tektutor/terraform-july-2021/Day2/README.md

 4. Gives execute permission to the python script on the ansible nodes

-5. Ansible execute the ping.py on the Ansible node and captures the output
+5. Ansible will then executes the ping.py on the Ansible node and captures the output

 6. Ansible will then cleanup the tmp folders created on the Ansible Nodes